-The Blacksmith is also one of Red Wing’s dressier boots.
-I wouldn’t wear these with a suit, but they do look good with khakis or a nice pair of jeans.
+As a fairly chunky work-style boot, I wouldn’t wear these with a suit, but they do look great worn casually with khakis or jeans.

 Now that you know how moc toe and plain toe boots differ, hopefully, you can make a more informed purchase.

 While moc toes tend to be roomier and made with more functional soles, any manufacturer can produce a plain toe boot with a wedge sole and/or ASTM specifications.
-The main difference in setting them apart is just aesthetic.
+Technically, the difference in setting them apart is just aesthetic.
 Practically, moc toes are more likely to be roomier and to come with wedge soles.